Where Are the Autofocus, Zoom Lens, Low Light Webcams?

 Then you get webcams.
 Most of them are remarkably rudimentary devices.
 Small.
 Cheap.
 Unsophisticated.
 Horrid quality in low light and generally poor color in any but the brightest conditions.
 Grainy.

-On top of that, webcams almost always (if there's an exception, I haven't found it yet) have a fixed lens.
+On top of that, webcams almost always (if there’s an exception, I haven’t found it yet) have a fixed lens.
 No optical zoom.
-No way to broaden coverage or zoom it in (well, sometimes digital zoom, which is a real compromise).
+No way to broaden coverage or zoom in (well, sometimes “digital” zoom, which is not really zoom at all).

 The only really decent webcam I've run across is Apple's iSight, which has a relatively fast (f/2.8) lens and autofocus.
 It's got very good resolution for a webcam - 640 x 480.
 And it's even got an integrated microphone.
 Kudos to Apple for a well thought out, well executed design.